-Brie - This cheese is one of the classic pairings for Beaujolais Nouveau.
-It's creamy, mellow flavor will go beautifully with the wine.
+- Brie: This cheese is one of the classic pairings for Beaujolais Nouveau.
+It's creamy; the mellow flavor will go beautifully with the wine.

-Mimolette - Colorful Mimolette is a strong, salty, cheese along the lines of a cheddar, that would complement a dessert wine well.
+- Mimolette: Colorful Mimolette is a strong, salty, cheese along the lines of cheddar, that would complement a dessert wine well.

 Accompany your cheese board with a selection of crackers, French Baguettes, grapes, nuts, and pears.